hashicorp/vagrant/website/source/docs/experimental/index.html.md

 # Experimental Feature Flag

 Some features that aren't ready for release can be enabled through this feature flag.
-There are a couple of different ways of going about enabling these features:
+There are a couple of different ways of going about enabling these features.
+It is also worth noting that Vagrant will not validate the existance of a feature flag.

-For example if you are on Linux or Mac, and you you wish to enable every single experimental feature, you can set the flag to "on" by setting it to `1` like below:
+For example if you are on Linux or Mac, and you wish to enable every single experimental feature, you can set the flag to "on" by setting it to `1`:

 ```shell
 export VAGRANT_EXPERIMENTAL="1"